ceph/cbt/README.md

 There will be a PR soon that will deprecate support for cosbench.
 If you require support for cosbench please continue to use v0.3.

+PR https://github.com/ceph/ceph/pull/60169 implements a change to remove qa/tasks cosbench infrastructure from the Teuthology suite.
+Ceph releases Quincy and newer did not have any cosbench suite tests, since teuthology pulls the latest version of CBT and the ceph CI/CD pipeline are run tests from teuthology for Quincy and newer, there are not any backward compatibility issues related to removal of cosbench from CBT.

 ## INTRODUCTION

 CBT is a testing harness written in python that can automate a variety of tasks